 F. In an emergency or abnormal situations, students may request, in writing, administrative approval to carry or use their cell phones.

-Students who fail to observe the above provisions will lose the privilege of having a device in their possession and be subject to discipline consistent with failing to observe rules or regulations of Mid-America, which may include some type of suspension and/ or having devices being taken from the student and returned only to parent/ guardian.
+Secondary students who fail to observe the above provisions will lose the privilege of having a device in their possession and be subject to discipline consistent with failing to observe rules or regulations of Mid-America, which may include some type of suspension and/ or having devices being taken from the student and returned only to parent/ guardian.
+Adult students who fail to observe the above provisions will lose the privilege of having a device in their possession and be subject to discipline consistent with failing to observe rules or regulations of Mid-America, which may include device suspension.

 Students who need to be contacted while at school may give the school phone numbers to parents/guardians for immediate notification of an emergency.
 The following numbers activate multiple lines to Mid-America: 1-800-232-5580, 405-449-3391.